 Special Licenses in New Hampshire

-- Be 18 with two years of driving experience.
+- Be at least 18 years old.
 To drive interstate, the minimum age is 21.

 - Read and speak English.

 - Have your name submitted to the Division of Motor Vehicles (DMV) on a roster form.

 - Successfully complete driver and criminal background checks.